Algolizen-Inc/algolizen/CONTRIBUTING.md

-Here’s a professional CONTRIBUTING.md template tailored for GitHub Free plan, with clear team rules, a clean workflow, and community discipline over enterprise-level enforcement:

----

 # Contributing Guidelines

 Welcome to the team!
 This document outlines the process and rules for contributing to this repository.
 Even without enforced branch protections, we follow a disciplined Git flow to maintain code quality and collaboration standards.